bbauska/Anti-Project2025/anti.md

 imposed on charter schools. l The new Administration must take immediate steps to rescind the new requirements and lessen the federal restrictions on charter schools.”
 [Department of Education, Project 2025, accessed 6/24/24]

-●
-HEADLINE: “Biden administration proposes tougher rules for charter school grants.”
+● HEADLINE: “Biden administration proposes tougher rules for charter school grants.”
 [Washington Post, 3/21/22]

 Project 2025: “Congress could consider school choice legislation such as the Educational Choice for Children Act.”
-“House Republicans included school choice in their ‘Commitment to America’ agenda. l Though actions by state lawmakers are essential and any federal policies should be strictly designed so
+“House Republicans included school choice in their ‘Commitment to America’ agenda. l Though actions by state lawmakers are essential and any federal policies should be strictly designed so they do not conflict with state activities, Congress could consider school choice legislation such as the Educational Choice for Children Act.

-65
-they do not conflict with state activities, Congress could consider school choice legislation such as the Educational Choice for Children Act.
 This bill would create a federal scholarship tax credit that would incentivize donors to contribute to nonprofit scholarship granting organizations (SGOs).
 Eligible families could then use that funding from the SGOs for their children’s education expenses including private school tuition, tutoring, and instructional materials.”
 [Department of Education, Project 2025, accessed 6/24/24]

-Title IX and Athletics
+<h3>Title IX and Athletics</h3>

 Project 2025 claimed the Biden administration “sought to trample women’s and girls’ athletic opportunities and due process on campus, threaten free speech and religious liberty, and erode parental rights in elementary and secondary education regarding sensitive issues of sex.”